Topherchriss/A-Z/README.md

 2. Account Creation and Selection

-A-Z TRAPEZA unlike before where there were only 3 predifined accounts; now allows users to create their bank accounts, providing a more personalized experience.
+A-Z TRAPEZA unlike before where there were only 3 predefined accounts; now allows users to create their bank accounts, providing a more personalized experience.
 Below is an overview of the account creation and selection process:

 ### Creating an Account